mojaloop/documentation/docs/community/contributing/cvd.md

 * The Mojaloop Foundation SHALL determine the type and schedule of our public disclosure of the vulnerability.

-* The Mojaloop Foundation MAY disclose reported vulnerabilities reported to the public 7 days days after the initial report, regardless of the existence or availability of patches or workarounds from affected vendors.
+* The Mojaloop Foundation MAY disclose reported vulnerabilities to the public 7 days days after the initial report, regardless of the existence or availability of patches or workarounds from affected vendors.

 * The Mojaloop Foundation MAY disclose vulnerabilities to the public earlier or later than 7 days due to extenuating